-The seven majors in the Bachelor of Business (from 2020) include event management, organisational psychology, people management, project management, retail and supply chain management, business and digital communications and entrepreneurship and innovation.
+The other majors in the Bachelor of Business include organisational psychology, people management, retail and supply chain management as well as entrepreneurship and innovation.

 The course takes a novel approach when focusing on these areas of business.
 'When we talk about retail, for example, we often think of working at customer counters or stocking shelves but it’s much broader than that,’ Dr Ferdous explains.
 'It's not just about the functional activities.
 It’s about customer engagement, maximising socially responsible economic gain, the environmental goals around running a retail operation and understanding the value chain which supports the promises of retail businesses.
 It's a highly innovative area.'

 One particularly popular major in the Bachelor of Business is event management.
 'Event management is an area that is really evolving into a stand-alone discipline,' Dr Ferdous says.
 'All organisations have events and even large government organisations need event managers.'